Rabeet-Ahmer/Rabeet-Ahmer/README.md

 - # 🌤️Weather Widget App:

 Welcome to the **Weather Widget App**, your go-to solution for real-time weather updates presented through a sleek and responsive interface.
 This application is designed to provide accurate weather information at your fingertips, ensuring you're always prepared for the day ahead.

-## ✨ Features

-- **Real-Time Weather Data**: Stay informed with up-to-date weather conditions and forecasts.
-- **Responsive Design**: Enjoy a seamless experience across all devices, whether on desktop or mobile.
-- **User-Friendly Interface**: Navigate effortlessly through intuitive layouts and controls.

 ## 🎨 Design Highlights